 - 3 medium onions (peeled and sliced)

 - 3 1/2 to 4 pounds beef brisket (cut in half, if necessary to fit in the crock)

 - 1/2 teaspoon salt (or to taste, the amount depends on how salty the broth or stock is)

 - 1 1/2 cups beef stock

 - 1/3 cup water (cold)

 - Optional: dash Gravy Master (gravy browning sauce)

-- Trim and discard any visible excess fat from the brisket and cut it into 2 to 3 pieces.
-Or leave it in one piece if it will fit in your slow cooker's crockery insert.
+Trim and discard any visible excess fat from the brisket and cut it into 2 to 3 pieces.
+Or leave it in one piece if it will fit in the slow cooker's crockery insert.

 Sprinkle the meat lightly with salt, paprika, and dash of pepper, and then place it on top of the vegetables.
 Add the bay leaf and the beef stock.

 Cover the pot and cook on low for 8 to 10 hours.
 Remove the bay leaf.

 Heat the oven to 200 F or set it on the "warm" setting.
 Meanwhile, grab a pan or platter for the brisket.
 Lift brisket onto pan and cover with foil.
 Place it in the oven to keep warm while preparing the vegetables and sauce.